Aditya1614/Aditya1614/README.md

 ### Hi there 👋 my name is Aditya Candra Gumilang.
-I'm a Computer Science Student at Bina Sarana InformatikaUniversity.
+I'm a Computer Science Student at Bina Sarana Informatika University.
 I enjoy problem-solving and coding.
 Always strive to bring 100% to the work I do.
 I have worked on technologies like Python, Tensoflow, ScikitLearn, PyTorch, Flutter, Kotlin, HTML5, CSS, Java.
 I am passionate about developing complex applications that solve real-world problems impacting millions of users.

 ---